Development

 (convert camelCase → snake_case from the MDL JSON).

-4. Add target/ and connection.yml to .gitignore
+3. Add target/ to .gitignore

-5. Commit project directory to version control (without secrets)
+4. Commit project directory to version control

 7. Deploy: deploy(mdl_file_path="./target/mdl.json")